Accounting for sex differences in research animals is vital for the development of better treatments as drug shows promise in female mice alone.

 Males are straightforward while females are complicated.
 This false dichotomy prompted a decades-long exclusion of female animals from research out of fear that their fluctuating hormone levels will muddle the data.
 But now a new study by Toronto scientists shows that a female sex hormone plays a key role in promoting brain repair and opens the door to the development of more effective treatments.

-A team of researchers led by Cindi Morshead, a professor in the Donnelly Centre for Cellular and Biomolecular Research, found that metformin, a widely prescribed drug to treat diabetes, promotes repair in adult female brains and is dependent on the sex hormone estradiol.
+A team of researchers led by Cindi Morshead, a professor in the Donnelly Center for Cellular and Biomolecular Research, found that metformin, a widely prescribed drug to treat diabetes, promotes repair in adult female brains and is dependent on the sex hormone estradiol.

 Their findings are described in a study that was published in the September 11, 2019, issue of the journal Science Advances.